 Modern outreach efforts use data for evidence-based action rather than only insight or trends.
 Instead of relying on broad statistics or estimates, a library can work with household-level data that shows exactly which homes do not have a library card.
 When a library can identify the people behind the numbers, it becomes easier to communicate with them in ways that feel personal and relevant.

-For many libraries, traditional data analytics rely on high-level census reports, library literature reviews, and compiling social media comments, video recordings, or focus groups.
-These methods offer valuable signals, but they only provide an overall picture of community behavior.
-High-level research might tell a library that “15% of the community has an interest in photography”, but it will not tell the library who those patrons are or whether they are already users.
+For many libraries, traditional data analytics rely on high-level census data and reports.
+Whilst this provides some statistics, they only provide an overall picture of community behavior.
+High-level research might tell a library that “15% of the community has an interest in photography”, but it will not tell the library who those people are, whether they already have a library card and more importantly how to actually contact these people.
+They are just statistics!

 Libraries are shifting from broad analytics to detailed household-level insight that supports targeted communication.
 High-level information, such as social media, census trends, user surveys, press cuttings, newspapers, or signals from other media outlets, helps with context when researching audiences.
 However, effective outreach requires a clearer picture of who is engaged, who is not, and what issues or barriers exist.